 Public Services and Utilities.
 Under the proposed project, current on-campus police and fire services are adequate to maintain acceptable service times and standards and impacts would be less than significant.
-However, under the proposed project there would be potentially significant impacts relating to existing water conveyance facilities.
-Mitigation is proposed to reduce the identified impacts to a less-than-significant level.
-Under Alternative On-Campus Site 1, water and wastewater conveyance from the site to the City's backbone systems would be 8-inch, 10-inch, and 12-inch water mains lines which would not result in any discernable difference between this alternative and the proposed project.
+However, under the proposed project there would be potentially significant impacts relating to existing water and sewer conveyance facilities, and-solid waste disposal.
+Mitigation is proposed to reduce the identified impacts to a lessthan-significant level.
+Under Alternative On-Campus Site 1, water and wastewater conveyance from the site to the City's backbone systems would be 8-inch, 10-inch, and 12inch water mains lines which would not result in any discernable difference between this alternative and the proposed project.
 Because the same number of students would be living in the alternative site location, demands on the campus police force, City of San Diego Fire Department, libraries, schools, parks and recreational resources and solid waste disposal facilities would be the same as the proposed project.